Lion Forge Comics: Lion Forge

-In early 2018, the company was showcased in a discussion on racial representation in comics at Trinity University in anticipation of the release of the film Black Panther.
-Steward II founded the media company Polarity the same year "to help develop Lion Forge characters outside comics".
-OPB reported that Lion Forge "quietly rolled out" Polarity "as a holding company and investment platform for animation and other pop culture content products".
+In 2018, Steward II founded Polarity, a media company intended to develop Lion Forge characters outside of comics, as well as serve as a holding company and investment platform for animation and other pop culture content.

 In February 2018, Lion Forge Comics indicated that it would enter the picture book market with a line under its CubHouse imprint that would hit the stands in May with two original picture books.
 In May 2018, Lion Forge announced its middle reader imprint, Caracal, with its first titles to hit the stand in late 2018.
 Lion Forge announced in June 2018 the Quillion imprint for tabletop gaming inspired stories to debut in September 2018.

 In November 2018, after a year of rapid expansion in staff and focus, the company laid off twelve out of approximately sixty employees primarily in editorial, in a restructuring move.

 Oni–Lion Forge Publishing Group

 On May 8, 2019, Oni Press announced a merger with Lion Forge Comics with the merger negotiated by Polarity.
 Newsarama reported that "in March 2019, Oni was the 10th ranked publisher on Diamond's Direct Market market share chart with 0.74% in dollar share and 9th in unit share with 0.64%.
 Lion Forge was not ranked in the top 10".
 The two companies merged into the Oni–Lion Forge Publishing Group (OLFPG) and became a subsidiary of Polarity.
 Oni Press and Lion Forge remained as imprint labels.
 All editorial, marketing, and production operations were moved to Portland – where Oni Press was headquartered – from St. Louis, where Lion Forge was headquartered.
 Joe Nozemack stepped down as president of Oni Press and, per Polarity, "moved into an unspecified 'board and advisory' role"; James Lucas Jones, of Oni Press, remained as publisher and became president of OLFPG.
 Multiple layoffs due to the merger were also reported.
 OPB reported that "Lion Forge cut ties with editor-in-chief Andrea Colvin, associate editor Christina "Steenz" Stewart, editor Jasmine Amiri, senior editor Amanda Meadows and Kayla Tan, a production and logistics coordinator".